Skip to main content

 After the agent produces a fix, XOR writes a verifier for the vulnerability and runs safety checks.
 This catches both failed fixes and newly introduced issues.

-for the full pipeline.
+See how verification works for the full pipeline.

 The 36.82% finding

 A Snyk audit of 3,984 agent skills found 36.82% contain at least one security flaw and 13.4% have critical issues including credential theft and data exfiltration (source: Snyk ToxicSkills, Feb 2026).
 This includes tools for file access, network requests, and code execution.
-An agent using a vulnerable tool can be exploited by a malicious repository — the repository doesn't need to attack the agent directly.
+An agent using a vulnerable tool can be exploited by a malicious repository - the repository doesn't need to attack the agent directly.
+Learn more about agent attack surfaces.

 This is why XOR checks every agent's tools before any PR ships.